-In days gone by, ice came in huge slabs and everything was hand chipped.
+In days gone by, ice came in huge slabs and everything was hand-chipped.
 Back then, you would score a narrow chunk and crack it off the slab so it fits nicely in your taller glassware.
-Better bars still do it the same way, but recently, I read about a simple technique you can use to make the shards as easily as any other ice cubes.
+Better bars still do it the same way, but recently, we read about a simple technique you can use to make the shards as easily as any other ice cubes.

-I like to store my shards in plastic wrap until needed to keep them from taking on any smells in the freezer.
+We like to store the shards in plastic wrap until needed to keep them from taking on any smells in the freezer.
 When you use them, slip them into your glass carefully (they are big) and watch your guests gasp in amazement at your mastery of frozen water!